aaronpowell/aaronpowell.github.io/src/documents/posts/2016-02-08-deploying-powershell-modules-with-vsts-build.md

---- cson
+---
   title: "Deploying PowerShell modules with VSTS Build"
-date: '2016-02-08'
+  date: "2016-02-08"
-tags: ['powershell', 'cd', 'vsts']
+  tags:
+    - "powershell"
+    - "cd"
+    - "vsts"
-description: """Automating the publishing of PowerShell modules to the gallery with VSTS Build
+  description: "Automating the publishing of PowerShell modules to the gallery with VSTS Build"
-"""
 ---

 A few years ago I created a PowerShell module to allow me to install and use multiple versions of [Node.js](http://nodejs.org) on my Windows machine.
 I realised that this could be useful for other people so I put it up on GitHub, called [ps-nvmw](https://github.com/aaronpowell/ps-nvmw), short for PowerShell Node Version Manager for Windows.